SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 # Guide

 Here's the thing.
-This shit only supports HScript because it has actual functionality.
+This shit only supports HScript because it has actual object-oriented functionality and doesn't have methods for everything which made psych engine lua script code messy.

 So, let's get started.

 ## How to add a script

 Basically, make a "scripts" folder in assets.
-Then, make a document that ends with ".hx".
+Then, make a text document that ends with ".hx".

 You should see something like this: "assets/scripts/script.hx"

 ## Built-in functions

-``onGameBoot(modpack)``; This function is calle when the game boots.
+``onGameBoot()``; This function is called when the game boots.
+(Will have a ``modpack`` argument if modding support is fully finished)

 Here's a fact!
 You can create your own custom save data by writing: